NikosSmyrnakis/Tennis-Scoreboard-Display/README.md

 ## 🖼️ Project Images

-Here is a visual representation of the project:
+Here is a visual of the final product:

 ![Tennis Scoreboard](images/IMG_1111.jpg)